FredericDlugi/platinum-renegade-wiki/docs/trainer_changes/route_225.md

 # Route 225

+!!! note
+    There are wild Pokémon on this route.
+You can find out more [here](/wild_pokemon/route_225/).

 Trainer                    | Pokémons
 ---                        | ---
 Ace Trainer Rodolfo (!)    | ![][121]  [Starmie] Lv.
 73  ![][212]  [Scizor] Lv.
 73  ![][254]  [Sceptile] Lv.
 73 <br> ![][038]  [Ninetales] Lv.
 73